 If providing one of the following services, you must complete an assurance statement.
-You must comply with requirements of the assurance statement to take any action ordered in your notice of background study results, provide continuous direct supervision of each staff person until DHS issues a notice of the study results, maintain employee records, and maintain compliance with the requirements of MN Statutes 245C in the service assurance statement.
+You must comply with requirements of the assurance statement to take any action ordered in your notice of background study results, provide continuous direct supervision of each staff person until DHS issues a notice of the study results, maintain employee records, and maintain compliance with the requirements of Minnesota Statutes 245C in the service assurance statement.
 These services are the following:

 Providers approved to deliver and provide any of the following services must initiate a background study for each staff person who will have direct contact with people served by the program.
 Providers must agree to and comply with all 245C background study requirements as itemized in the service assurance statements.
 Submit background studies for all employees who will provide direct care to the member for the following services:

 You must wait until receiving notice from DHS licensing before allowing the person to provide direct care services to an MHCP member.